How to check your car insurance claim history

 Insurance providers get your claims history from CUE and use this to calculate the cost of your premium.
 So when you’re buying car insurance, always be honest about past claims.

 If you’re not truthful or you forget to disclose something, your insurance provider might well find out from CUE.
-So, there’s no point leaving anything out to try to get a cheaper deal as this could land you in all sorts of trouble.
+And if they do, they could refuse to pay out on a related claim or cancel your policy.

 Remember, although you don’t have to claim on your car insurance if you have an accident, you must let your insurance provider know about it.
 If you don’t, you could invalidate your policy.